brownerfox/cs260startup/notes.md

 9/28/24: Man did I learn a lot completing the html startup assignment.
 I learned a lot about html by actually putting it into practice.
 I learned that the caddy file syntax is very particular and that I changed the location of a brack which was preventing me from deploying my html files.

 10/12/24: I learned about the several method that lists have prebuilt into them in javascript.
 I used the every method to evaluate if every item in the list would meet a certain requirement.
 For every the syntax is, (the list).every(the condition that you set).

+CSS Startup: I'm learning a lot of different settings in css and I learned about the hover tool for buttons to add interactiveness for my page